 There’s certainly something to be said for owning things like chinos and cords in multiple shades, but some of those don’t have the ability to be worn in virtually all seasons.

 And even if you do own jeans, it can be tough to transition a wardrobe from, say, pairs of baggier straight leg or boot-cut jeans to the right kind of denim.

 Finding a pair

-The fit is also something to keep in mind — bootcut or unnecessarily baggy pairs should be out of your search.
+The silhouette is also something to keep in mind — bootcut or unnecessarily baggy pairs should be left out of your search.
 A good medium is a slim-straight cut, like a Levi’s 514 jean or a Levi’s 513 jean.
 If you’re looking for something more trim — and this all comes down to personal preference — a Levi’s 511 could do the trick.